 Creating sustainable neurological research and education programs

 Dr. Mazumder’s travel scholarship will take him to the regional healthcare center at Gulu University in northern Uganda.
 His project seeks to further characterize the neurophysiology of Nodding Syndrome (NS), an emerging epileptic encephalopathy that is endemic to eastern sub-Saharan Africa and to build a foundation on which to improve neurological care in the region.
 Dr. Mazumder will leverage the existing research collaboration between the Department of Neurology at the University of California, Los Angeles (UCLA) and Gulu University to further build a sustainable neurological research and education program.

 Dr. Mazumder’s project has three primary goals: to determine if there are electrophysiological changes on scalp electroencephalogram that predict progression of NS; to provide neurological care at the Gulu regional hospital and local clinics serving children with NS and other epilepsies, and to provide neurological education to medical school students and residents at Gulu University through weekly didactics and bedside rounds in clinics.

-He will be mentored on site by Dr. David Kitara Lagoro, a physician-scientist with expertise in diagnosis and management of NS.
-He will also collaborate with local mentors Dr. Jerome Engel, Jr and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.
+He will be mentored on-site by Dr. David Kitara Lagoro, a physician-scientist with expertise in the diagnosis and management of NS.
+He will also collaborate with local mentors Dr. Jerome Engel, Jr, and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.

 A window of opportunity